-1.09 NEW CLASSIFICATIONS AND PERSONNEL RULES
+1.09 SALARY RANGE ADJUSTMENTS AND PERSONNEL RULE CHANGES

-The County will give written notice to the Union prior to any salary range adjustment to a class or any classifications proposed to be removed from or included in the unit covered by this Memorandum of Understanding.
-The County will give advanced notice to the Union of any proposed changes to the Personnel Rules which may affect the employees represented by the Union.
+The County will give written notice to the Union prior to any salary range adjustment to any job classification in the bargaining unit.
+The County will give advanced notice to the Union of any proposed changes to the Personnel Rules which affect employees' wages, working hours, terms of employment and/or working conditions.